bett306/Database-Week-8/README.md

 | `appointment_service`| Join table for many-to-many relationship between appointments and services |

-## ⚙️ How to Setup
+## How to Setup

 1. Make sure you have MySQL installed.
 2. Clone this repository or download the `.sql` file.
 3. Open your MySQL client (e.g., MySQL Workbench).
-4. Run  the script :
+4. Run  the script.